teamleadercrm/coding-test/3-local-development.md

 - a `php` backend in the [`server`](./problem-3/server) directory
 - a `javascript` frontend (in the [`client`](./problem-3/client) directory), which needs `nodejs` and `npm` during development, but can be served statically on production

-Next to that, the lead developer also ask for :
+Next to that, the lead developer also asks for :

 - a webserver, to route all trafic for the api (`/api`) to the backend
 - the `php-imagick` extension